Version: SMASH-3.3

 • E_fields_tot is total mean field energy * test_p

-• E_total is the sum of E_kinetic_tot and E_fields_tot
+• E_tot is the sum of E_kinetic_tot and E_fields_tot

-In case of extended output (see input_output_content_specific_) more fields are added.
-Their description is the same that in case of OSCAR format, see extended_output_format_.
+In case of extended output (see extended output) more fields are added.
+Their description is the same that in case of OSCAR format, see extended OSCAR format.

-• nin and nout are added to characterize number of incoming and outgoing particles in the reaction, with nin + nout = npart.
+• nin is the number of incoming particles in the reaction,

-• weight is an action weight, whose meaning depends on the type of action: For collisions it is the total cross section, for decays it is the total decay width and for dilepton decays it is the shining weight.
+• wgt is an action weight, whose meaning depends on the type of action: for collisions it is the total cross section, for decays it is the total decay width, and for dilepton decays it is the shining weight,

-Currently writing initial and final configuration to collisions tree is not supported.
+Currently writing initial and final configurations to collisions tree is not supported.

 See also Collision output in box modus.